in

 House Color Combination With Green Roof

-While you have a wide selection of colors to skim through, green is not a color that matches everything.
+While you have a wide selection of colors to skim through, green does not match everything.
 To help you make that decision, here are some house color combinations to explore:

-Going full green is a safe option since nothing matches the color more than itself.
+Going with full green-hues is a safe option since nothing matches the color more than itself.
 And with two different shades, you get to add texture to your home’s color.
 You can also add white trim to your home for more emphasis on the structure.

 Here are some white shades you can consider: